prody/ProDy/doc/examples/dynamics/pca/pca_xray.rst

 PCA of X-ray structures
 *******************************************************************************

-This is the longest example that compares experimental structural data analyzed using Principal Component Analysis (PCA) and theoretical data predicted using Anisotropic Network Model (ANM).
-It is split into the following parts:
+This example compares experimental structural data analyzed using Principal Component Analysis (PCA) with the theoretical data predicted by Anisotropic Network Model (ANM):

 .. toctree::
    :maxdepth: 1